 Here it is: the Palette of Possibilities!
 In one place, the vital ingredients to design change or action projects – with stacks of colourful real life examples that show how easy and intuitive the strategies can be.

 It also demystifies two vital steps – preliminary social research and prototyping – with examples that show how these are within the capability of any project, no matter how humble.
+Experience the real adventure of getting yourself through one of the last great wilderness areas of Australia.
+To stand at the most northerly point of Australia is a dream of many who enjoy the quest to journey to remote areas.
+Check out Cape York tag along tours by Freedom 4wd Adventures!

 Plus it clarifies mind-bending ideas like ‘values’ and ‘transformative learning’ which can be a little overwhelming without examples.